hc-tcg/hc-tcg/BEFORE_ALPHA.md

 # Pre-alpha 1
 - Go through all cards, make sure at least their main funcionality is working
-- Indicate when you have a card selected
+- Indicate when you have a card selected - in mroe visible way

 # Pre-alpha 2